hnrobert/sslly-nginx/QUICKSTART.md

 - Check `docker-compose logs`
 - Verify `configs/config.yaml` exists
-- Ensure certificates exist for all domains
+- Check for configuration errors in logs

 **Certificate not found?**

+- This is not an error!
+The service will run in HTTP-only mode
 - Check filename matches pattern: `domain.crt/key` or `domain_bundle.crt/key`
-- Both `.crt` and `.key` must exist
+- Both `.crt` and `.key` must exist for HTTPS to work

 **Port already in use?**

-- Service uses host network (ports 80 and 443)
+- Service uses host network (ports 80 and 443 by default)
+- Stop other services using these ports or configure custom ports via environment variables
 - Stop other services using these ports

 ## Next Steps